Published by FutureTecEra

 Build a Responsible Practice Routine

-Set aside time to test prompts, compare outputs, and improve your prompt library.
-Focus on clarity, usefulness, accuracy, and ethical use.
+Set aside time to test prompts, compare outputs, and refine your prompt library.
+Focus on clarity, practical value, accuracy, and ethical use.
 This turns prompt engineering into a practical learning habit instead of a one-time experiment.

 Sample Workflow: Prompt Engineering in a Marketing Content Task